munishaboora/cfg-MunishaKaurBoora-hw-assessment/MunishaKaurBoora_Specialisation_Theory.md

 - The options available for storing the data e.g Informix, MySQL, MongoDB, etc.
 - How the booking system would deal with multiple people attempting to vote (as would be the case when voting for a popular individual).
 - What will the UI look like?
-- Do we need to support both web apps and mobile apps?
+- Do we need to support both web apps and mobile applications?

 Common or biggest problems:
 - Individuals not receiving confirmation of their vote being cast.
 - Users accidentally voting for the wrong person or accidentally misspelling something.
-- Users not wanting to use the website because they don’t like the user interface or it is too difficult to navigate.
+- Users not wanting to use the website because they don’t like the user interface or because it is too difficult to navigate.
 - The website taking a long time to load, leading to the user becoming frustrated.
 - How many options should be displayed to the user when casting a vote (a lot of options would be hard to display and may overwhelm the user).

 Components or tools I would use:
 - For the voting system, I would use a strategy design pattern as it requires choosing a specific implementation of an algorithm or task at run time – out of multiple other implementations for the same task.
 - For the website design, I would use React JS.
 React JS is a JavaScript library for building user interfaces.
-   - I would use React because it is all about splitting an application into small building blocks, where every building block, every component, has a clear task and therefore one's code stays maintainable and manageable.
+   - I would use React JS because it is all about splitting an application into small building blocks, where every building block, every component, has a clear task and therefore one's code stays maintainable and manageable.
 - I would use the Django python web framework.
    - I would use Django as it is well known to be a high-performing web framework out of the box and it is used by extremely high-traffic apps.
 This framework would help deal with the issue of a lot of users attempting to cast a vote at the same time.

 #### 5. What's the software development cycle?

 - The software development cycle involves the application of standard business practices to the building of software applications.
 - The software development cycle is typically broken down into the following steps: Planning, Requirements, Design, Implementation, Testing and Integration, Deploy, and Maintenance.
     - Planning:
        - Leaders of the project evaluate the terms of the project, including the calculation of labour and material costs to create a timetable with goals.
        - Planning would also include areas of feedback from stakeholders or anybody who is going to benefit from the application itself.
-       - At this stage, the scope of the project would be clearly defined, the purpose of the application would be outlined and the boundaries that are needed to keep the project from expanding beyond scope or shifting would be set.
+       - At this stage, the scope of the project would be clearly defined, the purpose of the application would be outlined, and the boundaries that are needed to keep the project from expanding beyond scope or shifting would be set.
     - Requirements:
        - At this stage, requirements would be defined and documented and stakeholder approval would also be sought.
        - What the application is meant to do, features to be included, and potential roadblocks would be defined.